CA Technologies Logo

 Bonuses & Incentives

-Bonuses and incentives are performance-linked.
-Sales roles typically have clear commission structures.
-For engineers and other staff, bonuses may be tied to company performance and individual reviews.
-Equity or long-term incentive awards are part of the package at higher levels, though the structure can change during reorganizations.
+Performance-linked.
+Sales has clear commission structures.
+For engineers and other staff, bonuses tie to company performance and individual reviews.
+Equity and long-term incentives show up at higher levels, though the specifics can shift during reorgs.

 Health and Insurance Benefits

-Health and insurance benefits are comprehensive and align with industry standards.
-Medical, dental, and vision plans are offered, with options for family coverage.
+Comprehensive and in line with industry norms.
+Medical, dental, and vision with family coverage options.
 Mental health resources and employee assistance programs are generally available.
-Benefits administrators are responsive, though plan specifics can differ by region.
+Plan details vary by region.

 Employee Engagement and Events